1,000+ Closings 267 Five-Star Reviews FastExpert 2026 Top Agent

 Timeline: Days 2 to 5, 1 to 2 days turnaround

 James pulls subdivision-level closed comps from the last 90 days, ideally matching your floor plan.
 We also look at active competition (what is currently listed near you) and recently expired listings (the ceiling).
 The output is a price range, not a single number, with a recommended list price based on your timing preference.
+If you have flexibility on when to list, see when the best time to sell in Maricopa is.

 We commonly schedule an in-home walkthrough during this step to assess the condition, lot premium, and finishes that affect pricing.
 See the home value page for more details on methodology.